Holic75/Baldurs-gate-dnd-3.5/README.md

 24-25 | 2 | 2 | 2 | 1 | 1 | 1 | 1 | 0 | 0

 – Influences reaction of people on your character and prices in stores.
-– Increases Saving Throw penalties for Bard, Sorcerer and Shaman spells (i.e. effective Saving Throws of spell targets are reduced by 1 per 2 points above 10).
+– Increases Saving Throw penalties for Bard, Hexblade, Sorcerer and Shaman spells (i.e. effective Saving Throws of spell targets are reduced by 1 per 2 points above 10).

 ## 2. Feats
 The proficiency system that was in the original was replaced with a feat system, also you can now place up to seven stars in most proficiency groups.